ffMathy/Shapeshifter/README.md

 [![codecov.io](https://codecov.io/github/ffMathy/Shapeshifter/coverage.svg?branch=master)](https://codecov.io/github/ffMathy/Shapeshifter?branch=master)

 # Shapeshifter
 Shapeshifter is a revolutionary clipboard manager that you might know of already.
-It can be downloaded [here](http://flamefusion.net/software/shapeshifter), although that link is for Version 5.

-Version 6 is the first version to go Open Source, on this repository.
-It is a complete rewrite, so expect it to take some time to get it ready.

-#Download beta version
-Shapeshifter 6 is still in beta stage, meaning that it can be quite rough around the edges.
-If you're aware of this and still want to try Shapeshifter 6, the releases can be found here: https://github.com/ffMathy/Shapeshifter/releases
+- Version 5 (current latest stable): https://github.com/ffMathy/Shapeshifter/releases/tag/shapeshifter-v5.0.107
+- Version 6 (new experimental version): https://github.com/ffMathy/Shapeshifter/releases/latest

 #Contributing
 Feel free to contribute to Shapeshifter 6 development!
 Create a pull request, and we'll look at it. *The repository has a DotSettings ReSharper file included, which comes with the conventions we want to use for this repository.
 These conventions also contain a few templates for creating Unit Tests.*